muchdogesec/feeds2stix/processors/openphish/README.md

 ### Output

-The script creates a single STIX bundle file:
+The script creates a single STIX bundle file for each date:
-* `bundles/openphish/bundles/openphish.json`
+* `bundles/openphish/bundles/openphish_DATE.json`

 Each bundle contains:
 * URL objects for each phishing URL in the feed